GENERAL VIRTUAL VILLAGE FAQ

 Approximately half of your time will be synchronous - online at the same time as your teachers and fellow villagers.
 During this time, you will receive language instruction, interact with other credit villagers, play games, participate in cultural activities and form teams to compete and cooperate with other teams in digital challenges!

-Online activities will take place in the window of time between 10 a.m. and 4 p.m.
+For 4- and 5-week summer credit program sessions, online activities will take place in the window of time between 10 a.m. and 4 p.m.
 (CDT) Monday through Saturday.
+For 24-week, academic-year credit program sessions, online activities occur in the late afternoon or early evening, Central time.
+Please check the specific dates and times for the session in which you are interested, available on that language's webpage.
 Your credit teachers will provide you with a detailed schedule of meeting times at the beginning of the session, but please make sure that you are available for synchronous programming between these hours.

 What does asynchronous instruction include?